Book Now

 An alternate term used for Sciatica is “Neuropathy.”

 The sciatic nerve is formed by several nerve roots that originate from the lumbar spine, specifically from the spinal nerves L4, L5, S1, S2, and S3.
-These nerves exit the spinal cord and converge to form two large branches: the tibial nerve and common fibular nerve which make the sciatic nerve.
+These nerves exit the spinal cord and converge to form two large branches: the tibial nerve and the common fibular nerve which make the sciatic nerve.
 Sciatica being the longest and thickest nerve in the body travels down the back of the leg from the depth of the hip and branches out to provide motor and sensory function to the muscles and skin of the lower extremities.
-Sciatic nerve proper function is essential for normal movement and sensation of the legs and feet.
-The most common symptom of Sciatica is that pain starts from the hip and travels down the back of the leg into the toes.
-Discovering what is restricted/pinched, or “compressed” on a patient, is the key to proper treatment toward alleviation.

 Try to think of the Sciatic nerve as one big Freeway that could get traffic jams along the way.
-These traffic jams are are “compressions” mostly found in the following locations…
+These traffic jams are “compressions” mostly found in the following locations…

 Common Areas where the Sciatic Nerve can become compressed: